beckharrisdesign/envelope-maker/README.md

-# SeedEnvelope Pro - Professional Seed Envelope Template Generator
+# PaperCraft - Professional Paper Packaging Template Generator

-A subscription-based SaaS application that generates custom seed envelope templates for Cricut, xTool, and other cutting machines.
+A subscription-based SaaS application that generates custom paper packaging templates for Cricut, xTool, and other cutting machines.
 Features dual-tool support with separate cut lines and score lines for professional results.

 ## 🌱 Features

-- **4 Standard Seed Envelope Sizes**: #3, #4.5, #5, and #6 envelopes optimized for seed storage
+- **4 Standard Envelope Sizes**: #3, #4.5, #5, and #6 envelopes for various packaging needs
 - **Dual-Tool Support**: Separate cut lines (blade) and score lines (scoring head)
 - **Multiple Flap Styles**: Square, pointed, or rounded flaps with adjustable heights
 - **Export Options**: SVG for cutting machines or PDF for printing